Rival Turf!: Reception

-No contemporary ratings are logged for this 1992 game.
+Rival Turf! received a 20.97/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 137 spot.
+The game received mixed reception from critics, holding a rating of 48.25% based on six reviews according to review aggregator GameRankings.

-In 2010, Damien McFerran of NintendoLife reviewed the title negatively, calling it "desperately short on originality" with "truly uninspiring gameplay".
+In 2010, Damien McFerran of Nintendo Life reviewed the title negatively, calling it "desperately short on originality" with "truly uninspiring gameplay".
 He supposed that the publisher's main strategy was to capitalize on the lack of two-player functionality in Capcom's superior competing game Final Fight, while simultaneously plagiarizing it.
 He described the effort as "inferior ... in practically every single way imaginable" to that "infinitely more distinguished" game.
 He describes the characters as "painfully similar" to and "obvious replicas" of those in Final Fight, though they "look like they've wandered off the set of a Vanilla Ice music video" and have completely unrealistic movements, collision detection, and physics.
 The only redeeming qualities he found to the entire game are the presence of two-player mode and the ability to run.

 In 2011, IGN rated Rival Turf! at 4 out of 10, calling it "an almost entirely forgettable beat-'em-up with a boring premise, bland music and partially broken gameplay".
 The review laments "stiff animation, a lacking storyline and characters that have no discernable personality"; and the "poor collision detection" is said to define the game as an overall failure at "the most critical component of a brawler".
 The review states that this game lacks even the minorly distinctive features of its numerous and similar competition, generally summarizing it as being "as vanilla as the brawler genre can be".

 In 2010, Nintendo Power also ridiculed the box cover art, saying that "The marketing people on this game actually had a pretty outside-the-box idea, which should have really stayed off the box.
 After all, who is the target audience going to find more intimidating than thugs their own age?".
 Super Gamer Magazine gave a review score of 51% stating "Too few combat moves, jerky graphics and not enough challenge.
 The only good point is the simultaneous two-player mode.